Mu0n/NanoMac/NanoMacTracker/README.md

 ## Current state and things to do

 The current state is:
-  - The player is playing many MODs with minor clicks and noises
+  - The player is playing many MODs quite nicely
-  - Some MODs play with significant artifacts
+  - Some MODs play with artifacts
   - Some MODs make the player crash

 Things that should be worked on:
-  - Clicks, noises and major artifacts.
-The reason for this is not clear and needs investigation
+  - Currently the code needs to manually be configured for old MOD format with 15 sample entries or new format allowing for 31 entries.
+This should be automated
   - Crashes.
-These seem to happen during the preparation state and might be causes by a stack overflow as that stage seeems to require siognificant stack space
+These seem to happen during the preparation state
   - Optimizations
     - The current version mixes the two signed 8 bit audio channels as computed for the STE.
 Adopting the sample preparation to